kilroy-code/rules/README.md

 ```
 We did not have to tell _area_ that it needed to be recomputed now that _length_ was changed.
 The system keeps track of the dependencies.

+Rules are pure standard Javascript and do not require any bundling or pre-processing, but should be compatible with any.
+Just `import { Rule } from '@kilroy-code/rules';` and do whatever you normally do to make a module available to your application.
+When minified, it adds about 5k before compression.

 Rules are:

 - [properties](#properties)